Outcomes and Risk Study for Patients with Rare Brain and Spine Tumors

-- Once the surveys are completed, a medical records request form will be emailed to you if you want to submit your medical records, you will also be mailed a copy of your signed consent form for your files and a study kit to collect saliva for germline DNA.
-Germline DNA is the source of DNA for all other cells in the body.
-Your blood and tissue samples contain genes, which are made up of DNA (deoxyribonucleic acid) which serves as the "instruction book" for the cells that make up our bodies.
-Sequencing genome will determine the exact order of the base pairs (chemical letters) in your blood.
+- Once the surveys are completed, a medical records request form will be emailed to you, if you want to submit your medical records.
+You will also be mailed a copy of your signed consent form for your files and a study kit to collect saliva for germline DNA.
+Germline DNA is the source of DNA for all cells in the body.
+Your blood and tissue samples contain genes that are made up of DNA, which serves as the "instruction book" for the cells that make up our bodies.
+Genome sequencing will determine the exact order of the base pairs (chemical letters) in your blood.
 Your sample(s) and survey responses will help us study how genes and suspected risk factors are associated with the occurrence of rare CNS tumors.
-Instructions on how to collect the sample and a self- addressed postage-paid padded envelope will be provided for you to return the sample back to us.
+Instructions on how to collect the sample and a self-addressed, postage-paid, padded envelope will be provided for you to return the sample to us.

-- Aggregate results of the surveys will be shared (anonymously on the NCI-CONNECT website and shared with our advocacy partners) when completed and by publication in peer-reviewed journals.
+- Aggregate results of the surveys will be shared (anonymously on the NCI-CONNECT website and shared with our advocacy partners) and by publication in peer-reviewed journals.

 Rare CNS Tumors Outcomes and Risk Form Descriptions

-- Enrollment Form: brief survey designed to capture demographic data.
-Completion time is approximately five to 10 minutes.
+- Enrollment Form: A brief survey designed to capture demographic data.
+Completion time is approximately 5-10 minutes.

-- Rare CNS Tumors Risk Survey: The survey will be completed only once by you or with the help of a proxy if physical limitations prevent you from completing the online forms via Scribe.
-For example, if you have visual or motor problems making it difficult for you to see the questionnaire or be able to manually use the computer to type your responses, a proxy can help you complete the survey.
-Questions include demographic information, personal medical history, family medical history and environmental exposures.
+- Rare CNS Tumors Risk Survey: The survey will be completed only once by you (or with the help of a proxy if physical limitations prevent you from completing online forms) via Scribe.
+For example, if you have visual or motor problems that make it difficult to see the questionnaire or manually use the computer to type your responses, a proxy can help you complete the survey.
+Questions include demographic information, personal medical history, family medical history, and environmental exposures.
 This should take about 45-60 minutes.
 If you have any questions about this process, you are welcome to contact the study team at NCINOB_ROSTeam@mail.nih.gov.